8/8/2024

 speaker

-Sure, thanks for the question, Brooke.
-So as we've talked about the Cardinals, ALS study is registration-directed study of neutral oxygen in ALS patients.
-This study was designed to be a six-month placebo-controlled study with an endpoint strategy, that being the primary endpoint of the ALS FRS scale, such that if we're positive and we achieve statistical significance on the primary endpoint, it would support an NDA submission in the United States.
-This is a study that was designed leveraging the learnings made from other products that have been tested in ALS patients.
-It's double-blind placebo-controlled study, randomization two to one of a utiloxacet-2 placebo.
+Sure.
+Thanks for the questions, Brooke.
+So as we've talked about the cardinals, ALS study is a registration-directed study of butyloxacetate in ALS patients.
+This study was designed to be a six-month placebo-controlled study with an endpoint strategy, that being the primary endpoint of the ALS-FRS scale, such that if we're positive and we achieve statistical significance on the primary endpoint, it would support an NDA submission in the United States.
+This is a study That was designed leveraging the learnings made from other products that have been tested in ALS patients.
+Double-blind, placebo-controlled study, randomization two-to-one. of eutroloxacistat-2 placebo.
 We included an eight-week run-in in order to determine the baseline rate of progression, which again has been done in many previous ALS trials so that we ensure that the primary analysis group is one that is moving at an appropriate disease rate so that we can practically record a treatment benefit.
-So I would define success here as a statistically significant primary endpoint because that would then allow us to move forward with NDA submission.
-We said that we expect to have top-line results in the fourth quarter.
-We expect that we'll share those results on a public call, as we typically do when we have top-line data.
+So I would define success here as a statistically significant primary endpoint because that would then allow us to move forward with NDE submission.
+We said that we expect to have top line results in the fourth quarter.
+We expect that we'll share those results on a public call as we typically do when we have top line data.

 speaker